France

 60% Ability to own buildings

-Universities can sell their buildings with the approval of an external authority
+Universities can sell their buildings without restrictions

 0% Tuition fees for national/EU students at Bachelor level